BrucePerens/internationalize/README.md

 # I18n: Internationalization for the Crystal Language.
 Internationalize strings in your program, including *interpolated* strings.

+THIS PACKAGE WILL BE CHECKED IN OVER http://github.com/BrucePerens/i18n when it's stable.
 ## Simple Usage
 Add to shards.yml
 ```